danwolfgang/mt-plugin-more-listing-framework-columns/readme.md

 Framework screens.
 This plugin adds more columns to the Listing Framework, including Custom Fields!

+By default, user-created Listing Framework filters are available to only the user that created them.
+Any user can access them through System Overview > Listing Filters, however this is less convenient than simply having them available on the screen they are for.
+So, this plugin will also make any user-created filter available to all users, making it easy to share filters with all users.

 ## Included Columns

 The following is a list of additional columns this plugin adds to the Listing